smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 This does the following:

-1. mounts our **current host directory**[^2] to the container's `/srv/jekyll` (the docker image has specific priveleges to run jekyll commands in this location)
+1. Mounts our **current host directory**[^2] (`$(pwd)`) to the container's `/srv/jekyll` (the docker image has specific priveleges to run jekyll commands in this location).
+Anything created by the container in `/srv/jekyll` will show up in our host's current directory, which should be our blog's project directory
-2. uses the `jekyll/jekyll:3.8` image to **initialize a jekyll site** in `/srv/jekyll` which will also show up in our current host directory.
+2. Uses the `jekyll/jekyll:3.8` image to **initialize a jekyll site** in `/srv/jekyll`, which will also appear in our current host directory (see #1).
 This consists of the bare bones files that Jekyll needs to build a site, notably a `Gemfile`, `_config.yml` and a Markdown entry under the `_posts` directory.
 If you look closely there is also a hidden `.gitignore` file created.

 The directory structure should now be